Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Experiments

-\paragraph{Point Addition.} In the point addition experiment, we simulate a scenario where additional ID data is incrementally incorporated into training to assess its effect on OOD generalization.
-We begin by randomly sampling 2K ID data points and computing data values with each valuation method.
-From this pool, we construct an initial training set of 1K samples and then gradually expand it by adding the highest-valued samples from the remaining 1K points in descending order, retraining the model after each addition.
-This process is repeated on CIFAR-10 (evaluated on CIFAR-10 C), VLCS, and Amazon Reviews, thereby covering both vision and text domains.
-Figure~\ref{fig:point_addition} reports the performance after each addition step.
-Solid bars represent the baseline methods, and hatched bars indicate their results when EV is applied.
-Across domains, EV consistently yields higher accuracy and robustness to distribution shifts.
-These results show that incorporating EV into data valuation effectively guides data selection toward more informative and resilient samples.
-Overall, the point-addition experiment demonstrates that EV provides a principled criterion for selecting additional ID data that yields the greatest benefit under OOD evaluation.
-This makes EV particularly suitable for continual or online learning scenarios, where deciding which incoming samples to prioritize is a critical challenge.
+\paragraph{Point Addition.} In the point addition experiment, we simulate a scenario where additional ID data are incrementally added to assess their effect on OOD generalization.
+We sample 2k ID data points, compute values with each method, and construct an initial 1k training set.
+The remaining 1k samples are then added in descending order of value, retraining the model after each step.
+This process is repeated on CIFAR-10 (tested on CIFAR-10 C), VLCS, and Amazon Reviews, covering both vision and text domains.
+Figure~\ref{fig:point_addition} shows performance after each addition, where solid bars denote baselines and hatched bars indicate their EV-augmented counterparts.
+Across domains, EV consistently achieves higher accuracy and stronger robustness to distribution shifts.
+These results confirm that EV effectively guides data selection toward informative and resilient samples, offering a principled criterion for continual or online learning, where prioritizing incoming data is critical.